GOVERNING boards, committees and commissions CALENDAR

 Planning Commission

-The Sanger Planning Commission's regularly scheduled meeting on May 23 has been cancelled.

-The next meeting is scheduled for 6 p.m. on June 27 at city hall.
+The Sanger Planning Commission's next meeting is scheduled for 6 p.m. on June 27 at city hall.

 Staff reports on what is to be discussed at each meeting will be available to the public at least three days prior to the meeting and may be reviewed at city hall at 1700 7th Street or on the City’s website at www.ci.sanger.ca.us.